AdaCore/gnatstudio/docs/users_guide/editing.rst

 The final version of :command:`Print_Owing` is not perfect.
 For example, passing the initial value 0 to :command:`Get_Outstanding` is useless and, in fact, it should probably be a function with no parameter.
-But GPS already saves a lot of time and manipulation even given these imperfections.
+But GNAT Studio already saves a lot of time and manipulation even given these imperfections.